 However, the cleanliness issues were a let-down, especially for a hotel that prides itself on its cleanliness standards.
 It seems to be a persistent issue as well – The Mile Lion also reported lapses in housekeeping in its review.
 One Farrer Hotel did relay to me that my feedback had been forwarded to the relevant parties for “corrective action”, so hopefully my upcoming stay in the Mint Premier Room would not be beset by similar cleanliness lapses.

 Those interested in booking a stay at One Farrer Hotel can do so on the Traveloka app.
 Traveloka constantly has some sort of ongoing promotions, with prices so ridiculously low that I’ve personally booked about 90% of my staycations on Traveloka.
-Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase with a minimum spending of $100.
-My promo codes are stackable with any of Traveloka’s app or bank coupon codes, so be sure to stack them all for the best deal.
+Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase (with a minimum spending of $100) for new users and $5 off any hotels or attractions purchase (with a minimum spending of $50) for existing users.
+The codes are valid till the end of 2022.
 Here’s a pro tip: keep a lookout for Traveloka’s Weekend Flash Sales which occurs every Friday to Sunday for the lowest prices!
 However, this post is not sponsored – I paid my own dime to book this hotel, and as you can see I’ve been brutally honest in my review.

 Update: I’ve been informed that the Aveda Spa in One Farrer Hotel has closed down (presumably business had been declining due to COVID, and Phase 2 Heightened Alert was the last straw that broke the camel’s back).
 It was a surreal moment when I realised that I was officially the last guest to use the spa’s facilities, as my stay was the day before P2HA came into effect.
 R.I.P Aveda Spa at One Farrer Hotel – your heated jacuzzies would be sorely missed.
 There’s still an outlet located in Paragon, but entry would almost certainly no longer be complimentary.